2nd Massachusetts Infantry Regiment

 The 2nd Regiment Massachusetts Volunteer Infantry was an infantry regiment in the Union Army during the American Civil War.
 Major George H. Gordon (Note: A Charlestown native raised in Framingham, Gordon graduated from West Point in 1846.
 In the Mexican–American War, he was brevetted to first lieutenant for gallantry at Cerro Gordo.
 Resigning from the army in 1854, he practiced law in Boston.
 He served throughout the war ending as a brigadier general in the army at Mobile Bay.
 After the war he rturned to law and was one of the founders of the Military Historical Society of Massachusetts.
 He died in Framingham in 1886.
 For more information, see his Wikipedia article.) (later Brigadier General), a West Point graduate and veteran of the Mexican–American War, organized the unit's recruitment and formation.
 The 2nd Massachusetts was trained at Camp Andrew in West Roxbury, Massachusetts on the site of the former Transcendentalist utopian community, Brook Farm.
 Roughly half the regiment was mustered in on May 18, 1861 and the remainder on May 25, 1861 for a term of three years.
-The regiment saw extensive combat as part of the Army of the Potomac particularly during the Battle of Antietam and the Battle of Gettysburg.
+The regiment saw extensive combat as part of the Army of the Potomac (AoP) particularly during the Battle of Antietam and the Battle of Gettysburg.
+It later was part of the movement from the AoP to the Army of the Cumberland (AoC) after the defeat at Chickamauga.